 Analytical and numerical-experimental criteria for the stability of planetary systems have been developed.
-Analytical methods are based on the adaptation of Hill's criterion and the Chirikov resonance overlap criterion (see review in [9].
-The clearing of planetary chaotic zones in planetesimal disks are described by these criteria; see [10, 11, 12].
-The stability analysis makes it possible to impose stringent constraints on the orbital parameters of multiplanet systems [13].
+Analytical methods are based on the adaptation of Hill's criterion and the Chirikov resonance overlap criterion (see review in [10, 11].
+The clearing of planetary chaotic zones in planetesimal disks is described by these criteria; see [12, 13, 14].
+The stability analysis makes it possible to impose stringent constraints on the orbital parameters of multiplanet systems [15].

 Resonances in exoplanetary systems are ubiquitous.
-In the Solar system, only approximate orbital commensurabilities (Jupiter-Saturn $\sim 5/2$, Saturn-Uranus $\sim 3/1$, Uranus-Neptune $\sim 2/1$) are present, apart from the Neptune-Pluto 3/2 resonance.
+In the Solar system, only approximate orbital commensurabilities (Jupiter-Saturn $\sim 5/2$ , Saturn-Uranus $\sim 3/1$ , Uranus-Neptune $\sim 2/1$ ) are present, apart from the Neptune-Pluto 3/2 resonance.
 The Lyapunov time (the characteristic timescale of the motion predictability) estimate for the Solar System turns out to be three orders of magnitude less than its age.
-The multiplet of subresonances of the Jupiter-Saturn-Uranus three-body resonance can be a source of this long-term chaos [14].
-An example of short-term dynamical chaos in a planetary systems is provide by Kepler-36 [15].
+The multiplet of subresonances of the Jupiter-Saturn-Uranus three-body resonance can be a cause for this long-term chaos [16].
+An example of short-term dynamical chaos in a planetary systems is provide by Kepler-36 [17].

-About a third of discovered exoplanets belong to multiplanet systems, i.e., two systems containing two or more planets [16]. \sim 800 multiplanet systems are known to date.
+About a third of discovered exoplanets belong to multiplanet systems, i.e., the systems containing two or more planets [18]. ~800 multiplanet systems are known to date.
 Well-known examples are Kepler-11, Kepler-90, Trappist-1.
 Orbital resonances are widespread in them; an extreme example is Kepler-223, a closely-packed completely resonant system.